Logo

 🧠 The mix matters.
 Fixed gives you consistency.
 Variable gives you flexibility.
 You need both, but the right blend depends on your stage.

-As "The secret to staying agile isn't just moving fast—it's getting your cost structure right from the start." the secret of staying flexible is getting your cost structure right.
+As "The secret to staying agile isn't just moving fast—it's getting your cost structure right from the start," the secret to staying flexible is getting your cost structure right.

 In early-stage startups, variable costs are your best friend.
 They: